gasn331/Store/README.md

 ## Testing

-To test the API, you can use Swagger UI.
+The API can be tested using Swagger UI.
+It's also possible to run the unit tests in the Store.Tests project.
 Here’s a summary of the steps to test each feature:

 1. **Create an order**:
    - Send a `POST` request to `/orders`.